atw1020/sente/readme.md

 Installation & Requirements
 ---

-Sente runs on any operating system with python 3.5, 3.8 and 3.9 and can be installed via pip.
+Sente runs on any operating system with python 3.8-3.10 and can be installed via pip.

 ```bash
 $ pip install sente